-Fishlips offers good food at a pretty good price, made even better by scenic views of the ships from its’ second-floor deck.
-Grills Seafood Deck and Tiki Bar is another spot for live music, food and cold drinks.
+Fishlips offers good food at a good price, with scenic views of the ships from its second-floor deck.
+Grills Seafood Deck and Tiki Bar is another spot for live music, food, and cold drinks.
 Both restaurants offer spectacular sail away sights.

-For great views of the port and the Atlantic Ocean, visit the Exploration Tower located on the west side of the port property which has interactive exhibits and a viewing platform.
+For great views of the port and the Atlantic Ocean, visit the Exploration Tower located on the west side of the port property.
+It has interactive exhibits and a viewing platform.

-Manatee Sanctuary Park, just a few minutes from the port, is a 10-acre park that often plays host to the park’s namesake, along with other critters like turtles, seabirds, and sandhill cranes.
+Manatee Sanctuary Park, just a few minutes from the port, is a 10-acre park that often hosts the park’s namesake animal, along with other critters like turtles, seabirds, and sandhill cranes.
 It even has a fun playground for kids.